 The students in the program sometimes attend academic conferences on the Middle Ages as far away as New York and Boston; they serve as indispensable assistants at the medieval conferences that the program has sponsored at Georgetown.
 In the past, the Medieval Club organized an annual Medieval Banquet for over 100 participants, with dishes prepared from authentic medieval recipes, and with medieval entertainments.

-From 2004 to 2008, the Medieval Studies Program hosted the Annual Conference of the Charles Homer Haskins Society for Viking, Anglo-Saxon, Anglo-Norman and Angevin History.
-In spring 2012, under Medieval Studies’ sponsorship, the renowned Benjamin Bagby visited Georgetown, met with students, and performed his creative recitation of Beowulf accompanied by a medieval lyre.
+From 2004 to 2008, the Global Medieval Studies Program hosted the Annual Conference of the Charles Homer Haskins Society for Viking, Anglo-Saxon, Anglo-Norman and Angevin History.
+In spring 2012, under Global Medieval Studies’ sponsorship, the renowned Benjamin Bagby visited Georgetown, met with students, and performed his creative recitation of Beowulf accompanied by a medieval lyre.
 In the fall of 2013, one of our faculty organized a Boccaccio Symposium.
 In 2014-15, two of our faculty hosted a series of Critical Silk Road Studies seminars.
-In the fall of 2017, Medieval Studies will be hosting a symposium in honor of Irfan Shahid, jointly sponsored with Dumbarton Oaks.
-In the spring of 2018, we look forward to a symposium on Climate Change in the Little Ice Age co-sponsored with the Georgetown Environment Initiative.
+In the fall of 2017, Global Medieval Studies will be hosting a symposium in honor of Irfan Shahid, jointly sponsored with Dumbarton Oaks.
+In the spring of 2018, we hosted a symposium on Climate Change in the Little Ice Age, co-sponsored with the Georgetown Environment Initiative.

-2. Students will learn the practice of interdisciplinary approaches and how the nature of the evidence for Medieval Studies necessitates genuine interdisciplinarity, not just the accretion of separate disciplines.
+- Students will learn the practice of interdisciplinary approaches and how the nature of the evidence for Global Medieval Studies necessitates genuine interdisciplinarity, not just the accretion of separate disciplines.

-1. As culturally literate global citizens, students engage with the positive living influence of the Middle Ages in modern cultures through such institutions as the state, gender roles, law, banking, vernacular literatures, and the university itself, as well as the problems created by the confrontation of deeply ingrained medieval religious outlooks and cosmopolitan modern rationalism, consumerism, and hedonism.
+- As culturally literate global citizens, students engage with the living influence of the Middle Ages in modern cultures through such institutions as the state, gender roles, law, banking, vernacular literatures, and the university itself.
 Students can serve a world beyond themselves equipped with a deepened awareness of how much of the medieval survives in current institutions and why it matters.